KAfable/porkfolio/src/posts/template.md

 5. Server-side vs Client Side Rendering
 6. What does Create React App do?
 7. Talking about gaming in interviews
+8. How to generate a slug for a blog post?

 ## Conclusion